dward239/sof_app/README.md

 ![CI](https://github.com/dward239/sof_app/actions/workflows/ci.yml/badge.svg?branch=main)

-An auditable **desktop (PyQt6)** application that computes **Sum of Fractions (SOF)** for mixtures of radionuclides against a selected limits table.
+An auditable **desktop (PyQt6 or PySide6)** application that computes **Sum of Fractions (SOF)** for mixtures of radionuclides against a selected limits table.
 Designed for screening/engineering use with clear assumptions, unit rigor, and an audit trail.

 > **Safety**: This tool is for planning/compliance screening. **All outputs require qualified professional review** before operational use or regulatory submittal.
 > **Counts (`counts`, `cpm`, `cps`) are intentionally blocked in conversions** — convert counts → activity via a dedicated efficiency/geometry method before using SOF.